Drug information provided by: IBM Micromedex

 Avoid contact sports or other situations where bruising or injury could occur.

-Using this medicine for a long time may increase your risk of developing cancer of the blood (leukemia).
+Using this medicine for a long time may increase your risk of developing leukemia (cancer of the blood) or skin cancer.
+Use a sunscreen and protective clothing to protect your skin.
 Talk to your doctor if you have concerns about this risk.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.